xiangzhi/psi-wiki/Brief-Introduction.md

 }
 ```

-An existing store is opened with the `Store.Open` factory method, and streams within the store can be retrieved by name using the `OpenStream` method (you will have to know the name and type of the stream you want to access).
+An existing store is opened with the `PsiStore.Open` factory method, and streams within the store can be retrieved by name using the `OpenStream` method (you will have to know the name and type of the stream you want to access).
 The streams can then be processed as if they were just generated from a source.

 This method of replaying data preserves the relative timing and order of the messages, and by default plays back data at the same speed as it was produced.
 When you run the program, you will see the Sin values being displayed by the `Do` operator.